Girls' confidence drops by 30% between the ages 8 and 14.

 Many girls are consumed by self-doubt on the inside, especially during the tween and teen years — but if they can crack the confidence code, they can learn how to set worries aside and focus their energy on what's really important: confidently pursuing their dreams and embracing their authentic selves!
 In this book, Katty Kay and Claire Shipman, the authors of the best-selling The Confidence Code for adult women, draw on the latest research to help tweens understand how to short-circuit the thoughts that drain your confidence and hold you back.
 Illustrations throughout help draw girls into the book, while lists, quizzes, and stories from real-life girls help readers understand how to embrace risk (and failure), overcome anxieties, and be happy in their own skins.

-A tween's complicated life is full of difficult conversations, from what to say to a friend who talks behind your back to how to ask your parents for a privilege they've previously denied.
+A tween's complicated life is full of difficult conversations, from what to say to a friend who talks behind your back to how to ask your parents for a new privilege.
 Fortunately, with a little guidance from the American Girl Library, she'll feel ready to take on any situation!
 In this updated edition, scripts and suggestions for over 200 situations, from consoling a grieving friend to standing up to a bully, give you tips and techniques to speak up appropriately and assertively.
 With a little help knowing what to say, she'll be ready to take on the challenges ahead of her with confidence!

 The drama that can appear during middle school has a big effect on their social world — and their confidence.
 In this book, girls will learn how jealousy, gossip, and cyberbullying can creep into the lives of tweens and teens, as well as how to avoid them and stay true to themselves.
 They'll also learn what separates regular talk from gossip and how to handle difficult interactions over text or online.
 By learning how drama starts and how it gets worse, girls can find out what they can do to stop it from taking control of them and their friends.